 Task 2: reviewing ELT materials and assumptions about language learning.

 Task 3: commenting on specific given issues related to language learning and teaching approaches.

 COURSE TUTOR BIODATA

-He holds an Honours Degree in English Literature and Philosophy from the University of Warwick in the UK, has completed the International House Certificate of Advanced Methodology and all modules of the Cambridge Delta.
-Alastair organises and delivers sessions in teacher training both in-house and at local schools, institutions, and conferences, including the I.H.
-Director of Studies conference in London.
-His special interests are developing students’ receptive skills as well as studying Process Writing and Discourse Analysis.
+Alastair holds an Honours Degree in English Literature and Philosophy from the University of Warwick in the UK, has completed the International House Certificate of Advanced Methodology, all modules of the Cambridge Delta and the Cambridge Train the Trainer Certificate.

 Cambridge DELTA 3 On-Line